Ryzen 5 7600X vs Core Ultra 7 265K

 The Bottom Line

 At $199.99, the Ryzen 5 7600X is the most affordable option.
 It takes the lead in tdp and cache.
-Tagged as Budget Pick.
+Tagged as Best Benchmark Value and Most Efficient.

 Strengths